 If you don’t already have an individual insurance policy, you’ll need to purchase one and attest to that purchase to start getting tax-free reimbursement of your premium payments and other medical expenses.

-In this post, we’ll go over qualifying life events, how to verify them through your local exchange, and how to use that policy to access tax-free reimbursement through the QSEHRA.
+Of course, there are many other qualifying life events that employees may have.
+In this post, we’ll go over what constitutes a qualifying life event, how to verify them through your local exchange, and how to use that policy to access tax-free reimbursement through the QSEHRA.

 What Is a Qualifying Life Event and Why Do I Need One?